UBogun/Xojo-iosLib/README.md

 - UITextField: An iOSTextField subclass adding TextEditBegin & TextEditEnded events

 Feel free to use, change or add more objects.
 Check forum.xojo.com for a lot more Xojo iOS extensions.
+I am sorry the project is binary format currently.
+Will be changed as soon as possible.